BaneTrifa/BaneTrifa/README.md

 <br>

 - A passionate Software Engineer.
-- I’m currently open for an Intern or a Job opportunity.
+- I’m currently open for a Job opportunity.

 <br><br>